 This work and my service within it, is part of a movement that centers those three things, and my own practice shows up primarily in

 If your curiosities and wellness explorations include waist beads, conscious parenting, decolonization and intuitive health coaching, I have tools and time for you; this is a space where you can grow deeper into yourself.

 What to expect, essentially:

-Opportunities to deep dive into your nutrition, womb health and activism goals.
+Opportunities to deep dive into your nutrition, womb health and decolonization goals.

 Contact me at firstname.lastname@example.org to partner up and strengthen your wellness walk.

 - Quit my job as a preschool teacher and moved to Miami to attend an intensive midwifery school with just a few hundred dollars in my pocket.